 To sail the Baltic Sea is to criss-cross centuries-old trade routes followed by medieval merchants and mariners of ancient Hanseatic League cities.
 Graphic reminders of these prosperous heydays survive in the region's art and architecture.
 In summer months, the white nights make this region even more magical.

-Celebrity Cruises has 13-night Scandinavia & Russia round trip cruise from Southampton aboard Celebrity Eclipse on 23 August, 2017.
-This 2,852-passenger vessel offers a distinctive cruising style that the line describes as modern luxury.
-Ports include the tranquil Danish town of Frederica, Copenhagen, Stockholm and Tallinn.
+Celebrity Cruises has 13-night Scandinavia & Russia round trip cruise from Southampton aboard Celebrity Silhouette on July 14.
+This 2,886-passenger vessel offers a distinctive cruising style that the line describes as modern luxury.
+Ports include the Copenhagen, Stockholm and Tallinn.
 Then it's on to St Petersburg for an overnight stay and Warnemunde for a day excursion to Berlin.

 10. South America in Winter